SaintAngeLs/php_wobble_fump/Q1_solution/php_impl/php_impl/README.md

 The project uses chunk-based processing to ensure that memory usage stays below 8 MB, even for input files as large as 7 GB.

+### Important Note

+This project serves as an **example implementation** showcasing a potential solution for memory-efficient file processing and Fourier Transform operations.
+While functional, it is not intended for production use in high-traffic environments.

+Further development is required to:
+- Implement **asynchronous communication** for task processing.
+- Ensure **high-traffic persistence** and scalability under heavy loads.
+- Optimize error handling and retry mechanisms for robust operation.

+The primary purpose of this program is to demonstrate how memory-efficient file processing can be achieved using chunk-based processing and offloading heavy computations to C++ programs.

 ---

 ## Getting Started